-2. When components are immersed in solvent after mounting, be sure to maintain the temperature difference (ΔT)
+2. When components are immersed in solvent after mounting, be sure to maintain the temperature difference (ΔT) between the component and the solvent within the range shown in the table 1.

 In order to prevent mechanical damage to the components, preheating is required for both the components and the PCB.